ateendra24/SGPA_Calculator/README.md

 ## Overview

-This project is a simple SGPA (Semester Grade Point Average) calculator.
-It allows users to input their grades and credit hours for each course in a semester, then calculates and displays the SGPA based on the input data.
+This project is a simple SGPA (Semester Grade Point Average) calculator designed exclusively for AKTU BTech students.
+It allows users to input their grades in a semester, then calculates and displays the SGPA based on the input data.

 ## Features